Yiffer-xyz/yiffer.xyz-v3/README.md

 ## Error handling

-To make logging and tracing(invaluable!) errors as easy as possible, and to force us to catch errors as they arise, there is a system in place.
+To make logging and tracing errors as easy as possible, and to force us to catch errors as they arise, there is a system in place.
 It might take a little getting used to, but it is extremely handy, also for ensuring correct typing.
 There are quite a few helper types and functions mentioned below, they are all exported from `request-helpers.ts`.
+This is inspired by how Go forces error handling explicitly.

-When wrapping errors and adding messages, they'll appear in the final log in the format `outer message >> inner message >> (db message if the original error was a db one)` - with 0-any levels of inner messages.
+When wrapping errors and adding messages, they'll appear in the final log in the format `outer message >> inner message >> (db message if the original error was a db one)` - with zero to any number of inner messages/levels.
 This makes tracing errors very pleasant.

 ### Error boundaries, catching, logging
 There are no easy solutions for catching server logs in Cloudflare Pages.
 Therefore, we try to secure all routes by enforcing the return of error objects in all paths.
 These errors are processed in `utils/request-helpers.ts`.
-Here, they're shipped off to an error logging service - currently the multi-purpose images server.
+Here, they're shipped off to an error logging service - currently the multi-purpose images server (the non-edge VM).
 The sending of the error over there is awaited, because otherwise the edge instance shuts down before properly sending it.
 Additionally, we throw a limited version of the error to be caught by the error boundary in `app/utils/error.tsx`.

 We have one root error boundary in `root.tsx`.
 This is a last resort, as it will not have theming/session data.
 Ideally, put the same error boundary in all top level routes.
 The line `export { YifferErrorBoundary as ErrorBoundary } from '~/utils/error';` does exactly this.

+There are quite a few return types and functions below.
+It's a little messy... sorry!
+But it works, and makes tracing easy.
+Look at usage elsewhere in the code base if unsure.

 ### Returning errors: No return value